chovanecm/snow-run/README.md

 ## Setting up Environment
 1. Set your instance (optional, you can skip to step 2)

- *Preferrably, avoid using the tool with production instances.*
+ *Preferably, avoid using the tool with production instances.*

  ```shell
  export snow_instance=dev1234.service-now.com